|Jetbeam M2S WP-RX|

 Jetbeam M2S WP-RX White Laser 1.8 km

-Somehow, Jetbeam isn’t showing any LEP flashlight on their website.
+Somehow, Jetbeam isn’t showing any LEP flashlights on their website.
 And I learned that this is not just for their LEP flashlights but for many flashlights they produce.
 I don’t know the reason why, but all the information available is from online stores or reviews.

 The M2S became available around the same time as the Jetbeam M1X WP-RX.
-It looks like your average tactical flashlight in terms of size and shape, but the frontend of the light does however give a hint there is something special about it.
+It looks like your average tactical flashlight in terms of size and shape, but the front end of the light does however give a hint there is something special about it.
 When you look through the lens, you will be able to notice something that doesn’t look like an LED.
 According to its specs they call their LEP assembly a WP-RX.
 There is no mention of its Laser Classification.

 Batteries and Charging

-Besides a nice looking storage case, Jetbeam includes a lanyard, manual, spare o-ring and a high capacity 21700 battery.
+Besides a nice-looking storage case, Jetbeam includes a lanyard, manual, spare o-ring, and a high-capacity 21700 battery.
 It’s labeled as being a 5000mAh battery and it has a Micro USB charge port.
 It looks the same as the one provided with the M1X.

 If you only have 18650 batteries, they will be a bit too short.
-You need to use a 18650-adapter.
+You need to use a 18650 adapter.
 But I would suggest using 21700 batteries because they can provide more power and have a higher capacity.
 Some flashlight manufacturers still provide 18650 batteries with a capacity of 2600mAh.
 That is roughly 50% of the highest capacity of 21700 batteries.

 I tested the Jetbeam M2S WP-RX and found a few disappointing things.
-My copy didn’t perform as well as specced, but it seems that Jetbeam overspecced it like crazy.
+My copy didn’t perform as well as specced, but it seems that Jetbeam over specced it like crazy.
 But that is only for the outer box.
-Inside the manual (which is only written in Chinese, on normal low quality copy paper) it mentions not 880,000 cd but a mere 250,000 cd.
+Inside the manual (which is only written in Chinese, on normal low-quality copy paper) it mentions not 880,000 cd but a mere 250,000 cd.
 If they would have advertised it as a 250,000 cd light I guess most people wouldn’t have been interested.